nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 | `end` | `date` | Slot end date, or date and time | `Slot.end` | mandatory |
 | `searchFilter` | `token` &nbsp; &nbsp; &nbsp; | A generic token to pass additional search criteria &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | *(n/a)* | required - see [enhanced slot filtering](#searchfilter-parameter-enhanced-slot-filtering) |

-Consumers SHALL send the following search parameters in the request:
+Consumers SHALL send the following *search* parameters in the request:

+- `status`
-- `status=free` specifies that only free slots will be returned.
-Note: the slot status value of `free` SHALL be specified, other slot status values are not permitted.
+  - The slot status value of `free` SHALL be specified, other slot status values are not permitted.
+- `start`
   - The `start` parameter SHALL only be included once in the request.
   - The `start` parameter SHALL be supplied with the `ge` search prefix.
-For example, `start=ge2017-09-22`, which indicates that the consumer would like slots where the slot start date is on or after "2017-09-22".
+For example, `start=ge2017-09-22`, which indicates that the consumer would like slots where the slot start date is on or after 2017-09-22.
+- `end`
   - The `end` parameter SHALL only be included once in the request.
   - The `end` parameter SHALL be supplied with the `le` search prefix.
-For example, `end=le2017-09-26`, which indicates that the consumer would like slots where the slot end date is on or before "2017-09-26".
+For example, `end=le2017-09-26`, which indicates that the consumer would like slots where the slot end date is on or before 2017-09-26.

   ![Diagram - Date range parameters](images/appointments/SearchForFreeSlots.png)

+Consumers SHOULD send the following *search* parameters in the request:

+- `searchFilter` - Please see [enhanced slot filtering](#searchfilter-parameter-enhanced-slot-filtering) below.

 {% include note.html content="Search for free slots does allow for searching for slots in the past, but all other appointment management capabilities do not allow for appointment management where the appointments start date element is in the past.
 Therefore, slots found in the past cannot be used to book an appointment." %}

 #### _include parameters ####

-Provider systems SHALL support the following _include parameters:
+Provider systems SHALL support the following *_include* parameters:

 | Name and value | Description | Consumer to send? |
 |---|---|---|